 Tax rates are determined by local tax authorities by dividing the amount of revenue they need to meet their budget by the total assessed value in the tax jurisdiction.
 Tax rates are expressed in mills, which is equal to $1 of tax per $1,000 in assessed value.
-The average total mill rate in 2014 was 317.7 mills.
+In recent years, the state's average total mill rate has been between 300 and 350 mills.

 An effective tax rate represents the amount homeowners actually pay as a percentage of home value.
 The table below shows median home value, median annual property taxes and the average effective property tax rate for every South Carolina county.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|

 If saving on property taxes has you dreaming of buying a vacation home in Myrtle Beach, perhaps you should take a look at our guide to getting a mortgage in South Carolina, so you can be well-informed before taking this next step.